Chronology of World War II

 Philippines

-On Leyte the US 77th Division, with support from naval gunfire, clears Japanese defenders from Camp Downes and enters Ormoc City.
+In the XXIV Corps area, the 77th Division, with support from naval gunfire, clears Japanese defenders from Camp Downes and enters Ormoc City.
 Ormoc has been the main Japanese base on the island of Leyte.
+A Company of the 776th Amphibious Tank Battalion moves into the city at 0900, before the infantry assault begins, and start shelling buildings there.
+The 307th and 306th Regiments, the former driving along the highway and the latter to the east, attack northward and clear the city.
 Over 1,500 Japanese are killed.
 US casualties are 136 killed, wounded, and missing.

 The US action on Leyte has followed three broad lines of advance: through the north of Leyte up the Leyte Valley; across the center toward Ormoc then northwest up the Ormoc Valley; and directly southward following the coastlines.
 Fighting is heavy, but the US soldiers are making steady progress.
 The plight of Gen Sosaku Suzuki's 35th Army on Leyte is desperate, especially now the fall of Ormoc has cut his troops off from naval supply.